Could Premium Bonds be better than a savings account?

 While you might win a massive cash prize, there’s no guarantee that you will ever win anything.

 You could hold £50,000 in Premium Bonds for fifty years and never win a penny.
-Or you might win a decent prize every month, or even hit the jackpot twice.
+You might win a decent prize every month or even hit the jackpot twice.
 It’s all down to chance.

 Remember that as time goes on, things become more expensive.
 This is called inflation.
 Premium Bonds don’t pay interest, and your investment remains the same.
-You may then find that you are able to buy less with the same amount of money in the future.
+You may then find that you can buy less with the same amount of money in the future.

 How safe is my money?

 It’s important to note that all money saved with NS&I is guaranteed by the Government.
-That’s different to normal savings accounts, which are usually covered by the Financial Services Compensation Scheme (FSCS).
-This only offers £85,000 cover per person, per institution.
-So if you have a lot in savings, you need to save it across different accounts in order to ensure it is completely covered.
+That’s different from normal savings accounts, which are usually covered by the Financial Services Compensation Scheme (FSCS).
+This only offers £85,000 coverage per person, per institution.
+So if you have a lot in savings, you need to save it across different accounts to ensure it is completely covered.